How Long Is a Cross Country Race: Important Factors and Tips to Remember

 Food, drinks, toiletries, and medical emergency essentials should also be in your luggage and extra storage for wet and filthy clothes.

-In cross country racing, you are not just competing with other players but also with nature since it is held on natural surfaces.
+In cross-country racing, you are competing not only with other players but also with nature since it is held on natural surfaces.

 Losing your focus on the course will disturb your rhythm, affecting the overall result of the race.